- Payroll

 What Are Some Examples of Incorrect Payroll Deductions?

-• Non-compliant deductions: Many jurisdictions have laws restricting the types of deductions that can be taken, whether those deductions require an employee’s consent, and if they must be taken pre- or post-tax.
-Taking any kind of deductions directly from an employee's payroll that are not in compliance with applicable payroll laws can have negative consequences for the employer.
+- Non-compliant deductions: Many jurisdictions have laws restricting the types of deductions that can be taken, whether those deductions require an employee’s consent, and if they must be taken pre- or post-tax.
+Taking any kind of deductions directly from an employee's payroll that are not in compliance with applicable employment and tax laws can have negative consequences for the employer.

-• Incorrect deduction amounts: For many voluntary deductions, employees have options on how much to deduct or there are other factors that impact the deduction amount, such as who in their household is covered by a benefit plan.
+- Incorrect deduction amounts: For many voluntary deductions, employees have options on how much to deduct or there are other factors that affect the deduction amount, such as who in their household is covered by a benefit plan.
 If any of these variations are documented incorrectly, it can result in the wrong amount deducted from an employee's paycheck.

 How Do You Report Payroll Deductions?